iamRichardCN/iamRichardCN/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on DevOp projects, using tools like AWS, Jenkins, IAC with Terraform, and Ansible.
+- 🔭 I’m currently working on Data science projects.
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...